Ablesius/ASA_check/README.md

-# ASS_check
+# ASA_check

-A small tool to check which packages in an arch linux system need to be updated according to ASS e-mails.
+A small tool to check which packages in an arch linux system need to be updated according to ASA e-mails.
 The tool is based on pyalpm.

 # Installation